ArthurPieri/arthurpieri.github.io/content/SQL Tables.md

 |  4   | GameX     | PlayStation | 420   | Playstation console |
 |  5   | GameX     | FIFA 2023   | 60    | PS game             |

-The PK column can be of any type and can be manually created, or automatically created by the RDBMS.
+The PK column can be of any type and can be manually or automatically created by the RDBMS.
 The only constraint is that it needs to be Unique.